Efficient Qwen: Minimizing Inference Latency for Qwen3.5-4B on A10G

 Quality Gates

-Your optimized model must still pass these benchmarks:
+Your optimized model must still pass these benchmarks (fail any and your submission is invalid):

 | Benchmark | Baseline | Minimum Threshold |